Concordium/concordium-ledger-app/governance-app/doc/ins_update_finalization_committee_parameters.md

 4. **Max finalizers**: Shows the maximum number of finalizers.
 5. **Stake threshold**: Shows the relative stake threshold.
 6. **Sign/Decline**: User can approve or reject the transaction.

-## Display Format

-The Ledger will display the following information to the user:

-- **Update type**: The human-readable update type (always shown after the review screen).
-- **Min finalizers**: Minimum number of finalizers.
-- **Max finalizers**: Maximum number of finalizers.
-- **Stake threshold**: Relative stake threshold as a percentage.